Info@taxcontroversy.com

 Protect Your Rights With Arizona’s Most Qualified Tax Attorneys

 If you’re facing tax court, an audit, or other tax-related litigation, contact Silver Law PLC.
-Our attorneys are former IRS employees who represent more than 70 years of combined experience navigating tax law.
+Our tax attorneys in Scottsdale are former IRS employees who represent more than 70 years of combined experience navigating tax law.
 We understand both sides of tax controversies and are ready to represent you.
 To schedule your consultation, contact Silver Law PLC today.

 Silver Law PLC Logo